 Investment Details: $90,000

 Funding will be applied directly to the cost of human-based milk nutritional supplements to meet the needs of premature babies who cannot tolerate formula-based (non-human) supplements.
-These supplements will be purchased from local partner Mothers’ Milk Bank of North Texas.

 Volunteer Details:

 JLFW volunteers will have the opportunity to hold babies (under supervision of staff), talk to the babies in soothing and stimulating tones, sing to babies in rhymes and lullabies and console babies with positive touch and sensitive comfort.
 Volunteers will also help with NICU duties such as reading to babies, folding and stocking gowns, stocking carts and drawers, taking out dirty linen, assisting in answering phones, making admission and discharge packets, rounding on patients and guiding parents to a three-minute scrub in.
 Shifts are available seven (7) days a week, year-round from 8 a.m. to 9 p.m.